-- Pull out the equipment.
+- Prepare the equipment.
 Place a potty chair in the bathroom or, initially, wherever your child is spending most of his or her time.
-Encourage your child to sit on the potty chair in her clothes to start out.
+Encourage your child to sit on the potty chair in clothes to start out.
 Make sure your child's feet rest on the floor or a stool.
 Use simple, positive terms to talk about the toilet.
-You might dump the contents of a dirty diaper into the potty chair and toilet to show its purpose.
+You might dump the contents of a dirty diaper into the potty chair and toilet to show their purpose.
 Have your child flush the toilet.

 - Schedule potty breaks.
 Have your child sit on the potty chair or toilet without a diaper for a few minutes at two-hour intervals, as well as first thing in the morning and right after naps.
 For boys, it's often best to master urination sitting down, and then move to standing up after bowel training is complete.
-Stay with your child and read a book or give your child a toy to play with while he or she sits.
+Stay with your child and read a book together or play with a toy while he or she sits.
 Allow your child to get up if he or she wants.
 Even if your child simply sits there, offer praise for trying — and remind your child that he or she can try again later.
-To maintain consistency, bring the potty chair with you when you're away from home with your child.
+Bring the potty chair with you when you're away from home with your child.

 - Get there — Fast!
 When you notice signs that your child might need to use the toilet — such as squirming, squatting or holding the genital area — respond quickly.
 Help your child become familiar with these signals, stop what he or she is doing, and head to the toilet.
 Praise your child for telling you when he or she has to go.
 Keep your child in loose, easy-to-remove clothing.

 - Explain hygiene.
 Teach girls to spread their legs and wipe carefully from front to back to prevent bringing germs from the rectum to the vagina or bladder.
 Make sure your child washes his or her hands afterward.